yavuzsonmez/42-Webserv/readme.md

 - It seems like we are not closing all the forks we open.
 We should look into this.
 - Seperate the client sockets from the server sockets.
 There is no reason putting them in the same vector
 - Make currently fails. (when you run `make` it will fail, but `make re` will work)
+- Currently get arguments are not working on index file of there is no index provided.
+How could we fix this?
+	Easy way: Always redirect user to index if no file is provided for a location.
+But also add the  given arguments.